Other SLOB-related are listed in “My SLOB IO testing index“.

 We executed several tests using simple syntax SLOB/runit.sh 0 12 (first parameter writers count, second parameter readers count).
 We executed the script with several different parameters starting from 4 and ending with 68.

 —- Phase 3

-It didn’t provide all the details on “db file parallel read” event but pointed us to the way to let Oracle avoid using “db file parallel read” and use “db file sequential read” instead.
+It didn’t provide all the details on “db file parallel read” event, but it did direct us to the way to have Oracle avoid using “db file parallel read” and use “db file sequential read” instead.

 The solution is to set the following hidden parameters.
-This let Oracle forget about possible IO optimizations and keep going with single block random reads.
+This makes Oracle forget about possible IO optimizations and keep going with single block random reads.

 alter system set “_db_block_prefetch_limit”=0 scope=spfile;